Driving While Intoxicated (DWI) and Alcohol Related Offenses

 Fighting the DWI

 As a prosecutor, Paul was a member of a division of the Harris County District Attorney's Office called the Vehicular Assault Team.
 This team focused on alcohol related accidents and Paul received extensive training related to DWI prosecution.
 With this training, Paul taught officers across the state on how to properly investigate a DWI.
-A DWI investigation is multifaceted:
+Paul is a DWI attorney who has personal, inside knowledge of the tactics and procedures of several police departments in Harris County, Montgomery County, Galveston County, Fort Bend County and others.

 1: Was there probable cause stop your vehicle?

 Without probable cause, the State will not be able obtain a DWI conviction.
-Many officers take this for granted and Paul knows exactly what to look for to undermine the State's case.
+Many officers take this for granted and Paul knows exactly what to look for to undermine the officers reason for the stop.
+If the officer's reason to stop your vehicle or to conduct a DWI investigation did not rise to probable cause then the entire DWI case can be dismissed.

 2: Did you invoke your right to counsel?

 Once you ask for your lawyer, any evidence obtained after that request is not admissible.
 This is a simple point that is often overlooked.
 Officers regularly ignore this request and proceed with the investigation.
-The courts are well aware of an individual's right to counsel and if this is properly addressed with the court, all evidence obtained after that request is not admissible.
+The courts are well aware of an individual's right to counsel and if this is properly addressed with the court, all evidence obtained after that request can be ruled inadmissible in trial.

 3. The Hypocrisy the Standardized Field Sobriety Tests Administered (SFT's?